krptn/krypton/README.md

 import PySec
 ```
 # Build/Setup the extension:
 First please build and install openssl3 before building pysec.
 Currently only windows is supported.
-For release, please download openssl from the website.
-Only use the openssl submodule in this repo for dev/test.
 Please install openssl in the /openssl-install and place configs in /openssl-config directory (where /openssl-install and /openssl-config is in the root folder of this repo).

 So when using Configure please pass --prefix=DIR (replace dir with your /openssl-install directory), --openssldir=DIR (to your /openssl-config directory) and enable-fips option.